dbg4f/mbed-canfestival/README.md

-This is a fork of the CanFestival-3 project http://dev.automforge.net/CanFestival-3
+This is a fork of fbsder's fork of CanFestival-3 project https://github.com/fbsder/canfestival

-Latest work done:
+By Jian-Zhan:

+- Rename several header files to avoid conflicts with mbed-os

+- Add mbed support

+By fbsder:

 - Fix some big endian issues and remove compiler warnings by adding explicit casts.
 Thanks to Casey Klimasuskas for sharing.